-The Transportation Improvement Program (TIP) is the mechanism for programming expenditures of federal surface transportation funds in the Louisville/Jefferson County, KY-IN Metropolitan Planning Area.
+- The Transportation Improvement Program (TIP) is the mechanism for programming expenditures of federal surface transportation funds in the Louisville/Jefferson County, KY-IN Metropolitan Planning Area.
 A transportation project must be programmed in this document in order to utilize federal funds.
 The TIP is approved by the Transportation Policy Committee and submitted to KYTC and INDOT for incorporation into the Kentucky and Indiana Statewide Transportation Improvement Programs (STIPs).
 The TIP indicates regional project priorities within the programming period consistent with funding projections developed by the states.
 KIPDA staff will coordinate development and maintenance of the TIP with INDOT's Annual Program Development Process (APDP) and KYTC's Strategic Highway Investment Formula for Tomorrow (SHIFT) process, which are statewide mechanisms for the programming of projects, and with TARC's planning process and resources.
 Because the TIP is consistent with the MTP, it conforms to air quality standards based on the conformity of the current MTP.
 The TIP is also the mechanism for maintaining current information on the status of transportation projects throughout the year, as well as for coordinating project implementation.

-- Maintenance of an IIJA/BIL compliant FY 2023 FY 2026 TIP which addresses the short-range surface transportation needs of the area (adopted in late FY 2023) - Development of a FY 2025 FY 2028 TIP (expected in late FY 2025) - Development of procedures for reflecting how implemented projects support the goals, objectives and performance targets established in the MTP for the region (ongoing) - TIP amendments and administrative modifications, as needed (TIP amendments may require analyses of the impacts on air quality, financial resources, mobility needs, environmental justice, and public input, and are processed according to procedures developed by KIPDA staff and approved by the TPC) (ongoing) - The TIP, amendments, and administrative modifications are available to the public and can be found on the KIPDA website (ongoing) - An Annual Listing of Obligated Projects for federally funded projects from the previous fiscal year posted on the KIPDA website (expected in December 2024) - Periodic progress reports to KIPDA transportation committees for MPO Dedicated Funding Programs (ongoing) - KIPDA MPO Staff attendance at KYTC project status reviews (ongoing) - KIPDA MPO Staff attendance at APDP meetings with INDOT Central Office and Seymour District Office, FHWA, and local agency staff (ongoing) - Developing and maintaining prioritization and selection processes for projects to utilize federal MPO Dedicated Program funding (STBG-MPO, CRP-MPO, and TA-MPO in Kentucky / CMAQ, HSIP, STBG-MPO, CRP-MPO, PROTECT, and TA-MPO in Indiana) (ongoing)
+- Maintenance of an IIJA compliant FY 2025 FY 2028 TIP which addresses the short-range surface transportation needs of the area (scheduled to be adopted in late FY 2025) - Development of procedures for reflecting how implemented projects support the goals, objectives and performance targets established in the MTP for the region (ongoing) - TIP amendments and administrative modifications, as needed (TIP amendments may require analyses of the impacts on air quality, financial resources, mobility needs, and public input, and are processed according to procedures developed by KIPDA staff and approved by the TPC) (ongoing) - The TIP, amendments, and administrative modifications are available to the public and can be found on the KIPDA website (ongoing) - An Annual Listing of Obligated Projects (ALOP) for federally funded projects from the previous fiscal year posted on the KIPDA website (expected in December 2025) - Periodic progress reports to KIPDA transportation committees for MPO Dedicated Funding Programs (ongoing) - KIPDA MPO Staff attendance at KYTC project status reviews (ongoing) - KIPDA MPO Staff attendance at APDP meetings with INDOT Central Office and Seymour District Office, FHWA, and local agency staff (ongoing) - Developing and maintaining prioritization and selection processes for projects to utilize federal MPO Dedicated Program funding (STBG-MPO, CRP-MPO, and TA-MPO in Kentucky / CMAQ, HSIP, STBG-MPO, CRP-MPO, PROTECT, and TA-MPO in Indiana) (ongoing) - Developing and administering a process in which new funding sources in the IIJA are identified and projects are programmed.
+This includes changes in the formula funding programs as well as the numerous competitive grant programs in the IIJA. (ongoing)